esusalla/ctf-challenges/solution/README.md

 The purpose of the blacklist filter (`sanitized.replace(/C/g, '\u0421').replace(/c/g, '\u0441')`) is to make it so that if players want to access the `document.cookie` value, they have to take advantage of the fact that the XSS filter does not re-escape attribute values it previously un-escaped.

-As an example, the payload `<svg onload="alert(document.cookie)">` would easily be caught by the blacklist filter because it contains multiple `c`s.
+As an example, the payload `<svg onload="alert(document.cookie)">` would easily be caught by the blacklist filter because it contains multiple instances of `c`.
 HTML encoding the JavaScript portion once would give you
 ```html
 <svg onload=&#97;&#108;&#101;&#114;&#116;&#40;&#100;&#111;&#99;&#117;&#109;&#101;&#110;&#116;&#46;&#99;&#111;&#111;&#107;&#105;&#101;&#41;>
 ```